Curricular Practical Training (CPT) Guidelines and Application Procedures

 *CPT is not guaranteed.
 Your application must clearly show how your proposed training is integral in your academic program and that it satisfies the academic objectives stated in your current Division II/III contract.

-Mail OR submit in person your ORIGINAL and COMPLETED application to O.C.
-Gorman, international student advisor, at the MISS office (2nd floor of the CC, room 202) no later than two weeks before proposed first day of training (and no earlier than three weeks prior to first day of training):
+Mail OR submit in person your ORIGINAL and COMPLETED application to the MISS office (2nd floor of the CC, room 202) no later than two weeks before proposed first day of training (and no earlier than three weeks prior to first day of training):

 Multicultural and International Student Services, Hampshire College